Replica-symmetric approach to the typical eigenvalue fluctuations of Gaussian random matrices: Abstract

 \section{Abstract}

 We discuss an approach to compute the first and second moments of the number of eigenvalues $I_N$ that lie in an arbitrary interval of the real line for $N \times N$ Gaussian random matrices.
-The method combines the standard replica-symmetric theory with a perturbative expansion of the saddle-point action up to $O(1/N)$ ($N \gg 1$), leading to the correct logarithmic scaling of the variance $\langle I_{N}^{2} \rangle - \langle I_N \rangle^2 = O(\ln N)$ as well as to an exact formula for the $O(1/N)$ correction to the average $\langle I_N \rangle/N$.
+The method combines the standard replica-symmetric theory with a perturbative expansion of the saddle-point action up to $O(1/N)$ ($N \gg 1$), leading to the correct logarithmic scaling of the variance $\langle I_{N}^{2} \rangle - \langle I_N \rangle^2 = O(\ln N)$ as well as to an analytical expression for the $O(1/N)$ correction to the average $\langle I_N \rangle/N$.
 Standard results for the number variance at the local scaling regime are recovered in the limit of a vanishing interval.
-The present work represents a further step to study the fluctuations of $I_N$ in random matrix ensembles where the joint distribution of eigenvalues is not known.
+The limitations of the replica-symmetric method are unveiled by comparing our results with those derived through exact methods.
+The present work represents an important step to study the fluctuations of $I_N$ in non-invariant random matrix ensembles, where the joint distribution of eigenvalues is not known.